 - Log in to Blue Access for Members

 - Follow the instructions

-- Call the Customer Service number on the back of your BCBSNM member ID card.
+Call BCBSNM Customer Service at the number listed on your BCBSNM member ID card.

 HMO.
 It's Coordinated.

-When you have an HMO, your PCP coordinates all your health care needs.
-From routine care to serious illness, your PCP knows that early diagnosis and treatment can keep many common health issues from getting worse.
+HMO health plans are designed to help you stay healthy.
+Having one health care expert — your PCP — to coordinate all your health care needs keeps your costs and your health on track.
+An early diagnosis and treatment can keep many common health issues from getting worse.